 The British Council is committed to child protection.
-Centres that teach under 18s must meet the section standard for Care of under 18s to gain or retain accreditation.
+Centres that teach under 18s must meet the section standard for Safeguarding under 18s to gain or retain accreditation.

 We have a collection of guidelines and supporting material relating to child protection, for centres that teach students under 18 years old.
 You can download these from the bottom of the page.